spatie/twitter-streaming-api/README.md

     $consumerSecret
 )->whenHears('@spatie_be', function(array $tweet) {
     echo "We got mentioned by {$tweet['user']['screen_name']} who tweeted {$tweet['text']}";
-})
-->startListening();
+})->startListening();
 ```

  There's no polling involved.
-The package will keep an open http connection with Twitter, events will be delivered in real time.
+The package will keep an open https connection with Twitter, events will be delivered in real time.

 Under the hood the [Phirehose package](https://github.com/fennb/phirehose) is used.